CDLUC3/ezid/doc/apidoc.2.rst

 Identifier metadata is returned in one of three formats; which format is determined by the "format" parameter.
-In all cases, the text encoding is UTF-8 and the metadata is compressed with gzip_.
+In all cases, the text encoding is UTF-8 and the metadata is compressed with either gzip_ or ZIP_ as determined by the "compression" parameter.

 1. **Format "anvl"**.
 This format is effectively the concatenation of performing a get metadata operation (see `Operation: get identifier